Fractured Teeth & Broken Teeth Sunnyvale, CA

 - If an area is bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.

-– If you can’t get to our dentist right away, cover the broken surface of the tooth that is in your mouth with temporary dental cement, available in pharmacies.
+- If you can’t get to our dentist right away for your dental emergency, cover the broken surface of the tooth that is in your mouth with temporary dental cement, available in pharmacies.

 Types of Teeth Fracture